mika2de/mika2de.github.io/index.md

 - Public 3D printable designs on **[thingiverse](https://www.thingiverse.com/mika2de/designs)**
   - My masterpiece, a peristalitik pump I designed using an open source CAD programm.
 The pump is intended to replace the preasure system I develop in 2014 for my cocktail machine.
 For more details visit my old cocktailnator blog entries.
-  - The mechanics for vacuum cleaner garage
+  - The mechanics for vacuum cleaner garage.
+  - But most of the things I design are just for our household and most of it are so highly individualized that sharing them is not worth it.
+A nice exception, however, is the windshield mount for my Load 60.

 - My tiny **[youtube channel](https://www.youtube.com/@mkai2305)** showing some of the above projects.